Your buying guide for the best Chinese phones in 2017

 The majority of Chinese phones we've reviewed have been dual-SIM dual-standby.
 We've found this to be a standard feature of Chinese phones at any price point.

-However, in the case of Huawei/Honor phones, which are among those that are officially sold in the UK, the UK variant is often not dual-SIM.
+However, in the case of some phones including Huawei/Honor models, which are among those that are officially sold in the UK, the UK variant is often not dual-SIM.
 You should also check whether the second SIM slot is in addition to or replacing the phone's microSD slot.
 Also see: Best dual-SIM phones 2017 and dual-SIM buying advice.

 4G is a common feature even at the lower price points.
 An increasing number of phones will support 4G on both SIM slots, but dual-standby phones will ask you to select one or the other for data.